Why do we learn dance?

 Dance is a powerful and expressive subject which encourages students to develop their creative, physical, emotional, cultural and intellectual capacity.

-Dance is an empowering form of nonverbal communication and it is both physical and expressive, which makes it similar to and different from other art forms and physical activities.
+Dance is an empowering form of nonverbal communication, and it is both physical and expressive, which makes it different from other art forms and physical activities.

-Dance develops creative, imaginative, physical, emotional and intellectual capacities, thereby acknowledging the important role that dance plays in young people’s lives, through all the soft skills learned in the subject.
+Dance develops creative, imaginative, physical, emotional and intellectual capacities, thereby acknowledging the important role that dance plays in young people’s lives.
+The following soft skills for life are learned in the subject communication, teamwork, interpersonal skills, leadership, creativity, critical thinking and problem solving.

 Our approach

-Students will study a variety of theory question styles, which include multiple choice, short and extended answer.
-The lessons will also follow a cross-curricular path, and therefore develop links with many other subjects in the Academy.
-The intent of each lesson is to gain new skills and improve on the previous technical, physical, and expressive skills.
-The skills are developed through choreography, performance, and learning to be an arts audience using analytical appreciation.
+The intent of each lesson is to gain new skills and improve previous physical, technical and expressive skills.
+The skills are developed through choreography, performance and analytical work in learning to be an arts audience.

 Dance club is also available for all, to have fun and improve skills and perform in Musicals and Dance Shows.